webtides/luna-docs/content/docs/cookbook/deployment.md

 a nice documentation which explains how to setup a node application for production.
 The principles also apply to luna-js.

+All your application logic will be bundled inside the the `build` directory so in most cases you don't have to deploy your `pages`, `api`, `hooks` or `components` directly.

 ### Starting luna-js without the cli

 It is probably a good idea to deploy your application without the luna-cli, as it ships with